 8. Whom do you consider your icons when it comes to writing?
 Any favourite authors?

 I am truly a big fan of Amish Tripathi and Sanjeev Sanyal.
 Pu La Deshpande, one of the greatest Marathi writer India has ever produced, is my God in terms of observing the world and describing it in own words.

 - Life’s Amazing Secrets by Gaur Gopal Das

 - Durdamya, a Marathi book on Lokmanya Tilak.

 If you could talk to the Prime Minister of India, what would you talk about?

-First, I would thank him for changing the names of Andaman Islands as the previous names were of the British officers who massacred Indians.
-Secondly, I would take guidance to understand more about our India as he has been working relentlessly for India from quite some time.
+First, I would thank him for changing the names of the Andaman Islands as the previous names were of the British officers who massacred Indians.
+Secondly, I would take guidance to understand more about India as he has been working relentlessly for India for quite some time.